STURGIS, S.D. (KELO) — Throughout the Sturgis Rally, law enforcement agencies are tracking crashes and crimes.

 The South Dakota Department of Public Safety releases a Sturgis Rally Tally – a 24-hour (6 a.m. to 6 a.m.) recap for crashes, DUI arrests, drug arrests, citations and warnings for both Sturgis and the Rapid City district.

-The sixth Sturgis Rally Tally, through 6 a.m.
-Friday has been released.
-You can view it in the graph below.
+The second Sturgis Rally Tally, through 6 a.m.
+Monday, has been released.
+You can view in the graph below.

 Note: Rally Tally numbers from DPS do not include data from the Rally’s official opening day Friday, Aug.
 5.